NVRA Compliance at Public Assistance Agencies

 and Other NVRA Voter Registration Agencies

-The National Voter Registration Act of 1993 (NVRA) requires public assistance agencies, agencies serving people with disabilities, armed forces recruitment offices, and other agencies designated by the state as voter registration agencies to do the following:
+The National Voter Registration Act (NVRA) requires public assistance agencies, agencies serving people with disabilities, armed forces recruitment offices, and other agencies designated by the state as voter registration agencies to:

 NVRA Voter Registration Agencies